 4. Candy Corn Wreath

 At first glance, this wreath doesn’t scream “candy corn” and that’s why I love it.
 I prefer non-traditional styles that still offer pull from plenty of iconic themes of holidays.
 This muslin covered wreath is made complete by pinning a few hundred folded pieces of canvas in oranges, reds and whites.
-It may not be a quick crafts, but it’s definitely a show stopper.
+It may not be a quick craft, but it’s definitely a show stopper.

 You can find this craft over at TheHouseOfSmiths.com!